datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 * Define a default lease time
 * Create new tokens with lease settings
 * List tokens by each one's Client ID
-* Renew a lease
 * View lease details
 * List all leases
+* Renew a lease
+* Revoke a token/lease before the lease expires
+* Delete a token

 ## What is HashiCorp Vault?

-HashiCorp Vault is a widely-used solution across the tech industry.
+[HashiCorp Vault](https://www.hashicorp.com/products/vault) is a widely-used solution across the tech industry.
 It's an identity-based secrets and encryption management system.
 HashiCorp Vault provides key-value encryption services that are gated by authentication and authorization methods.
 Access to tokens, secrets, and other sensitive data are securely stored, managed, and tightly controlled.
 Audit trails are provided.
 HashiCorp Vault is also extensible via a variety of interfaces, allowing plugins (including Astra DB Plugin for HashiCorp Vault) to contribute to this ecosystem.

 Astra DB Plugin for HashiCorp Vault is offered under the open-source [Apache 2.0](../LICENSE.txt) license.